Hulu top 10 movies — here's the 3 worth watching now

 The best streaming services, including Hulu, come with deep content libraries.
 While that's great, because we get endless hours of TV shows and movies, it can be a bit of a struggle to figure out what to watch.
 Luckily, Hulu has a top 15 shows and movies collection that gives you a look at what’s trending on the platform.

 This week, like in recent weeks there are a ton of movies to choose from in the top 10.
-Some are older classics, like "National Lampoon's Christmas Vacation."
-But a few new movies are trending on Hulu right now, including a new Christmas comedy starring Ben Stiller and a new deep-sea horror movie that just hit Hulu this week.
+While Will Ferrell's beloved Christmas movie "Elf" continues to dominate, there are some new movies from this year as well.
+There are two in particular to consider this week, including an action movie about escaping an underwater plane crash, and a new Christmas movie starring Danny DeVito.

 So without further ado, here are the top movies worth watching right now in Hulu’s top 15.